pachyderm/pachyderm/doc/docs/master/enterprise/auth2/authorization/role-binding.md

     ```shell
     $ pachctl auth set repo testinput repoWriter user:one-pachyderm-user@gmail.com
     ```
-    will give one-pachyderm-user@gmail.com `repoWriter` privileges when she/he was  inially granted `repoReader` access.
+    will give one-pachyderm-user@gmail.com `repoWriter` privileges when they were inially granted `repoReader` access.

     - You can remove all access level on a repo to a user by using the `none` keyword.
     For example,